jcarver989/jcarver989.github.io/_posts/2018-03-24-continuous-deployment-on-aws.md

 The problem, at least historically was setting up a continuous delivery system was a huge pain in the ass.
 But with the advent of [AWS Code Pipeline](https://aws.amazon.com/codepipeline/) and [AWS Code Build](https://aws.amazon.com/codebuild/) that's no longer the case.
 You can setup an end-to-end continuous deployment system that automatically builds & deploys from a Github repository in just a few minutes...well provided you know the right [Cloud Formation](https://aws.amazon.com/cloudformation/) incantation to make it all work.

-I've already spent the time to figure this shit out so you don't have to.
-So let's dive in.
+Fortunately, I've spent a good amount of time fiddling with Cloud Formation, so you don't have to...well at least not as much :).

 ### Overview